 Dementia Awareness

-This Dementia Awareness course helps increase the knowledge, skills, and confidence of anyone supporting people living with dementia.
-It aligns with Tier 1 of the National Dementia Training Standards Framework and provides essential learning for all staff working in adult social care.
-In addition, it supports evidence gathering for the Care Certificate.
+This Dementia Awareness training course builds the knowledge, skills, and confidence needed to support people living with dementia.
+It aligns with Tier 1 of the National Dementia Training Standards Framework and provides essential learning for all staff working in adult health and social care.
+In addition, the course supports evidence gathering for the Skills for Care Care Certificate.

-Throughout the course, you’ll explore the main types of dementia and how each one affects the brain, behaviour, and daily life.
-You’ll also learn about the early signs and symptoms, the process of diagnosis, and the importance of timely support.
+Throughout the course, learners explore the main types of dementia, including Alzheimer’s disease and vascular dementia.
+They learn how dementia affects the brain, behaviour, and everyday functioning.
+In addition, the course covers early signs and symptoms, the diagnosis process, and the importance of timely support for individuals and families.

 What You Will Learn